angel-dart-archive/wrk_benchmark/README.md

 # wrk_benchmark
-The results of benchmarking Angel via wrk.
+Deprecated in favor of TechEmpower benchmarks.